Dynamic blocks

 Parsons block

-The Parsons block allows users (e.g. students) to assemble pre-written text into a correct order.
-This block can be linked with an input to create a Parsons problem.
+Drag and drop problems can be created using the Parsons block.
+For example this allows users (e.g. students) to assemble pre-written text into a correct order.
+This block can be linked with an input to create a Parsons problem or as matching problems, such as grid and grouping.